Bengali language movements in India: Chhattisgarh

-After 1947 partion of India, by Dandakaranya Project, the Hindu refugees of East Bengal rehabilited in 132 villages and 33 villages of Pachanjoore.
+After the 1947 partition of India, by Dandakaranya Project, the Hindu refugees of East Bengal rehabilitated in 132 villages and 33 villages of Pachanjoore.
 For them, arrangements primary and secondary education were arranged.
 However, after the Dandakaranya project Government of Chhattisgarh stopped providing education for Bengalis.
 Bengali medium schools were converted through Hindi.
 No Bengali medium books were provided and Bengali educators face discrimination.
 The students started showing protests.
 After the formation of movement under the leadership of the All India Bengali Refugees Association demanding Bengali medium schools, Bangla in primary and secondary level and Bangla in government services.
-The protests was not fruitful so much.
+The protests were not fruitful.
 Majority of Bengalis migrated to other states.

 Delhi

 During the partition of India in 1947 refugees from East Bengal took refuge in Delhi in the capital of India.
 At that time, Chittaranjan Park was the main residence in Delhi.
 Bengali's living in Delhi from last 200 years when Bengal regiment captured Delhi from Maratha in 1803.
 Bengali's living in Delhi from the time of Mughal when Sultan of Bengal used to do trade.
-Many Bengali buinsessman used to come to Delhi and stayed.
+Many Bengali businessman used to come to Delhi and stayed.
 Many Bengali school which established before independence.
-Around more than 10 Bengali school's opened before independence and they are N P Bengali Girls Senior Secondary School, Shyama Prasad Vidyalaya, Bidhan Chandra Vidyalaya Senior Secondary School, Union Academy Senior Secondary School, Lady Irwin Senior Secondary School, Raisina Bengali Senior Secondary School, Bengali school J Block Laxmi nagar, Bengali Boys Senior Secondary School, Vinay Nagar Bengali Senior Secondary School, Ramakrishna Sarda Mission Nivedita Vidyamandir and these school's are English medium with Bangla is a mandatory subject.
+Around more than 10 Bengali school's opened before independence and they are N P Bengali Girls Senior Secondary School, Shyama Prasad Vidyalaya, Bidhan Chandra Vidyalaya Senior Secondary School, Union Academy Senior Secondary School, Lady Irwin Senior Secondary School, Raisina Bengali Senior Secondary School, Bengali school J Block Laxmi nagar, Bengali Boys Senior Secondary School, Vinay Nagar Bengali Senior Secondary School, Ramakrishna Sarda Mission Nivedita Vidyamandir and these schools are English medium with Bangla is a mandatory subject.
 Besides, Bengalis from West Bengal, Tripura, Assam, Jharkhand and other Bengali-speaking states of India came to Delhi, before the Sindhi, Punjabis, and Baniya's.

 Bengalis became Delhi's second largest minority community.
 According to the Indian population, approximately 2.5 million (25 lakhs) Bengali people live in Delhi.
 But, there too Bengalis acknowledged discrimination.
 Although there are other languages Nizasub academy in Delhi, there is no Bengali language academy.
 Bangla Medium School is not available for Bengali Studies in Delhi.
 Therefore, Bengalis in Delhi are protesting for the rights of language.
 Attempts at establishing a Bangla Academy in Delhi are currently underway due to the Bengali movement teacher Rajesh Sarkar.